-Doesn’t do well with solitude
+Don’t do well with solitude

 Suitable for kids and other pets

 While Birmans look absolutely fluffy and huggable, they are actually low maintenance cats.
-This breed lacks an undercoat, similar to the Ragdolls.
-But unlike the Ragdolls, Birmans are easy to groom and you don’t have to groom them on daily basis.
+This breed lacks an undercoat, similar to Ragdolls.
+But unlike Ragdolls, Birmans are easy to groom and you don’t have to groom them on daily basis.

 They are born white

-Similar to the Siamese cats, all Birmans are born entirely white.
+Similar to Siamese cats, all Birmans are born entirely white.
 The breed has very distinctive color spots, which become visible as the kitty matures.

-Birmans are considered as being an overall healthy breed.
+Birmans are considered as an overall healthy breed.
 Of course, no kitty out there is 100% disease-proof and even healthy breeds like this one aren’t invincible.

-These kitties require moist and oily food items, which are free of grains and fillers.
+These kitties require moist and oily food items which are free of grains and fillers.
 The raw diet isn’t the best choice when it comes to Birman cats, especially due to the fact that raw meat often has hidden bones, which may lead to digestive problems.

-Apart from maintaining the proper diet of your Birman kitty and making sure you’re grooming it regularly, you should also focus on its overall health.
-Don’t miss your vet appointments and schedule a new check-up if you have any suspicions regarding your furball’s health state.
+Apart from maintaining your Birman kitty’s proper diet and making sure you’re grooming it regularly, you should also focus on its overall health.
+Don’t miss your vet appointments, and schedule a new check-up if you have any suspicions regarding your furball’s health state.